Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Abstract

 \section{Abstract}

 A \textit{networked time series (NETS)} is a family of time series on a given graph, one for each node.
-It has found a wide range of applications from intelligent transportation, environment monitoring to mobile network management.
+It has a wide range of applications from intelligent transportation, environment monitoring to smart grid management.
 An important task in such applications is to predict the future values of a NETS based on its historical values and the underlying graph.
 Most existing methods require complete data for training.
 However, in real-world scenarios, it is not uncommon to have missing data due to sensor malfunction, incomplete sensing coverage, etc. In this paper, we study the problem of \textit{NETS prediction with incomplete data}.
 We propose {\model}, a novel deep learning framework that can be trained on incomplete data with missing values in both history and future.
-Furthermore, we propose novel \textit{Graph Temporal Attention Networks} by incorporating the attention mechanism to capture both inter-time series correlations and temporal correlations.
-We conduct extensive experiments on three real-world datasets under different missing patterns and missing rates.
-The experimental results show that {\model} outperforms existing methods except when data exhibit very low variance, in which case {\model} still achieves competitive performance.
+Furthermore, we propose \textit{Graph Temporal Attention Networks}, which incorporate the attention mechanism to capture both inter-time series and temporal correlations.
+We conduct extensive experiments on four real-world datasets under different missing patterns and missing rates.
+The experimental results show that {\model} outperforms existing methods, reducing the MAE by up to 25\%.